 The benefits of becoming a STaR mentor include representing an academic course, gaining volunteer experience, developing personal and professional skills and helping other students.

-STaR International mentors are current International and EU Postgraduate Research students who help new students with moving to the UK and starting Postgraduate study at Reading.
+STaR International mentors are current postgraduate research students who help new students with moving to the UK and starting postgraduate study at Reading.

 To apply to have a STaR International mentor, please email firstname.lastname@example.org

-Please note the programme is not currently offered for incoming Postgraduate Research or Postgraduate Taught students from the UK.
+Please note the programme is not currently offered for incoming postgraduate research students or incoming postgraduate taught students from the UK.